Household victimization variable descriptions

 A measure of where the victimization occurred.
 This is asked of victims of both personal and household victimization.
-The locations include at the victim's home; near the victim's home; at or near a friend, neighbor, or relative's home; at a commercial place; in a parking lot or garage; in other public areas (i.e. in open areas, on the street, on public transportation); at school; or somewhere else.
+The locations include at or near the victim's home; at or near a friend, neighbor, or relative's home; at a commercial place; in a parking lot or garage; in other public areas (i.e., in open areas, on the street, or on public transportation); at school; or somewhere else.

-The Office of Management and Budget defines this as a population nucleus of 50,000 or more, generally consisting of a city and its immediate suburbs, along with adjacent communities having a high degree of economic and social integration with the nucleus.
+The Office of Management and Budget (OMB) defines location of residence using metropolitan statistical areas (MSA), which contain a population nucleus of 50,000 or more, generally consisting of a city and its immediate suburbs, along with adjacent communities having a high degree of economic and social integration with the nucleus.
 MSAs are designated by counties, the smallest geographic units for which a wide range of statistical data can be attained.
-However, in New England, MSAs are designated by cities and towns since these subcounty units are of great local significance and considerable data are available for them.
-Currently, an area is defined as an MSA if it meets one of two standards: (1) A city has a population of at least 50,000 residents; (2) the Census Bureau defines an urbanized area of at least 50,000 people with a total metropolitan population of at least 100,000 (or 75,000 in New England).
+However, in New England, MSAs are designated by cities and towns because these subcounty units are of great local significance and considerable data are available for them.
+Currently, an area is defined as an MSA if it meets one of two standards: (1) a city has a population of at least 50,000 residents, and (2) the Census Bureau defines an urbanized area of at least 50,000 people with a total metropolitan population of at least 100,000 (or 75,000 in New England).
 The Census Bureau's definition of urbanized areas, data on commuting to work, and the strength of the economic and social ties between the surrounding counties and the central city determine which counties not containing a main city are included in an MSA.
 For New England, MSAs are determined by a core area and related cities and towns, not counties.
-A Metropolitan Statistical Area may contain more than one city of 50,000 residents and may cross state lines.
+An MSA may contain more than one city of 50,000 residents and may cross state lines.

 The size range for the place in which the housing unit is located.
-"Not a place" is a concentration of population that is not either legally bounded as an incorporated place having an active government or delineated for statistical purposes as a census designated place with definite geographic boundaries such as a city, town, or village
+"Not a place" is a concentration of population that is either not legally bounded as an incorporated place having an active government or not delineated for statistical purposes as a census designated place with definite geographic boundaries, such as a city, town, or village.

 Racial categories defined by the Office of Management and Budget are American Indian or Alaska Native, Asian, Black or African American, Native Hawaiian or Other Pacific Islander, and White.
 The race of the head of household is used in determining the race of the household for computing household crime demographics.
 Coding for race is White, Black, and Other (this includes American Indians and Alaska Natives; Asians, Native Hawaiians, and other Pacific Islanders; and persons of two or more races).

-Racial categories defined by the Office of Management and Budget are American Indian or Alaska Native, Asian, Black or African American, Native Hawaiian or Other Pacific Islander, and White.
+Racial categories defined by OMB include American Indian or Alaska Native, Asian, black or African American, Native Hawaiian or other Pacific Islander, and white.
 The race of the head of household is used in determining the race of the household for computing household crime demographics.
 Hispanic origin is the classification based on Hispanic culture and origin, without considering race.
-Coding for race/Hispanic origin of head of household is non-Hispanic White, non-Hispanic Black, non-Hispanic other (this includes American Indians and Alaska Natives; Asians, Native Hawaiians, and other Pacific Islanders; and persons of two or more races), and Hispanic.
+Coding for race/Hispanic origin of head of household is non-Hispanic white, non-Hispanic black, non-Hispanic other (this includes American Indian and Alaska Native; Asian, Native Hawaiian, and other Pacific Islander; and persons of two or more races), and Hispanic.

-Specifies whether the crime was reported to police or not.
-For the calculation of the household victimization rate by reporting to the police, use the total household population as the denominator.
+Specifies whether the crime was reported to police.
+To calculate the household victimization rate by reporting to the police, use the total household population as the denominator.

 The respondent's sex.
 The sex of the head of household is used for computing household crime demographics.

-Household victimization includes all property victimization, household burglary, motor vehicle theft, and theft.
+Household victimization includes all property victimization (burglary/trespassing, motor-vehicle theft, and theft).
 This category includes both attempted and completed crimes.
-Property victimization includes burglary, motor vehicle theft, or theft.

 Theft: The taking or attempted unlawful taking of property or cash without personal contact with the victim.
-Incidents involving theft of property from within a household are classified as theft if the offender has a legal right to be in the house (such as a maid, delivery person, or guest).
-If the offender has no legal right to be in the house, the incident is classified as a burglary.
+Incidents involving theft of property from within a household are classified as theft if the offender has a legal right to be in the house (e.g., a maid, delivery person, or guest).
+If the offender has no legal right to be in the house, the incident is classified as a burglary/trespassing.